Top 5 2nd Quarter Trades of Be - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Benchmark Financial Wealth Advisors, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Bell & Brown Wealth Advisors, LLC’s top five trades of the quarter.

-The guru sold out of their 76,042-share investment in NAS:VCIT.
-Previously, the stock had a 2.79% weight in the equity portfolio.
-Shares traded for an average price of $81.31 during the quarter.
+The guru established a new position worth 11,599 shares in NAS:NFLX, giving the stock a 1.08% weight in the equity portfolio.
+Shares traded for an average price of $224.13 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, VanEck Morningstar Wide Moat ETF has a price-earnings ratio of 17.88 and a price-book ratio of 3.66.
+In terms of valuation, Occidental Petroleum Corp has a price-earnings ratio of 8.89, a price-book ratio of 3.80, a EV-to-Ebitda ratio of 5.92 and a price-sales ratio of 2.01.

+The price-to-GF Value ratio is 1.30, earning the stock a GF Value rank of 3.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.